Written By: Devin Golden

 How is pleural mesothelioma diagnosed?

-Pleural mesothelioma develops in the thin lining of the thoracic cavity.
-Physicians perform different imaging scans to detect the presence of cancer.
+Pleural mesothelioma is diagnosed with a biopsy.
+This procedure removes samples of tissue from the lining of the lungs where tumors first show up.
+Before a biopsy, physicians perform different imaging scans to look for signs of cancer.
 If the scans detect abnormalities then the next step is a tissue biopsy.
 A tissue biopsy is the only way to get a definitive diagnosis of mesothelioma.

 What causes pleural mesothelioma?